Seasonality Trading App

 Tutorial

-In this page, we will walk you through the details of Seasonality trading application and how to use it for your trading decisions.
-This is a fully web-based application running in a cloud VPS server and hence there is nothing to dowload or install.
-All you need is the subscription to the application, a computer with web browser and an internet connection.
+In this page, we will walk you through the details of Seasonality trading app and how to use it for your trading decisions.
+This is a fully web-based app running in a cloud VPS server and hence there is nothing to dowload or install.
+All you need is the subscription of the app, a computer with web browser and an internet connection.
 If you do not have subscription for the services, get it here.

-Before you use the trading application every time, it is recommended that you check the status of our servers which host this application and our global Stock, ETF and derivative databases.
-This is intended to make sure that the trading application is available when you want to use it.
+Before you use the trading app every time, it is recommended that you check the status of our servers which host this app and our global Stock, ETF and derivative databases.
+This is intended to make sure that the app is available when you want to use it.
 We aim to achieve 99.99% availability.
 You may check the server availability by clicking the link here.
-Please bookmark this link so that you can have a quick access to the server availability webpage before you access the trading application.
+Please bookmark this link so that you can have a quick access to the server availability webpage before you access the app.

-The Seasonality trading application can be accessed in one of the two different ways.
-First, logging into the main Sapphire Capitals portal and Second, from a new tab in your web browser, both described below.
+The Seasonality trading app can be accessed in one of the three different ways.
+First, from the Sapphire Capitals main portal’s Seasonality Trading App page; Second, from your Sapphire Capitals’ account dashboard page; and third, from a new tab in your web browser, all are described below.

 Log in to you Sapphire Capitals account